opensecuritycontroller/opensecuritycontroller.org/overviewandarchitecture/architecture.md

 #### Virtualization Connectors
 The Virtualization Connector module within OSC allows security function managers to work across multiple virtualization environments.
 The Virtualization Connector uses the Virtual Infrastructure Manager (VIM) native APIs such as compute, network, storage, image, identity service to implement the following high level functionality:
-*	Bootstrap informoverviewandarchitectureation for virtual security appliance to startup and connect to manager
+*	Bootstrap information for virtual security appliance to startup and connect to manager
 *	Dynamic provisioning/de-provisioning based on configured [Deployment Specification](/overviewandarchitecture/concepts.md#user-content-deployment-specifications)
 * Using appliance image metadata, retrieve and store images on VIM’s image service
 *	Subscribe to notification events on infrastructure layer and take required actions